Parul1999/CSSQuestions/Preparation.md

 | **Pseudo-class** | `:pseudo-class` | `a:hover { color: red; }` | Targets elements in a specific STATE |
 | **Pseudo-element** | `::pseudo-element` | `p::first-letter { font-size: 2em; }` | Styles PARTS of an element (e.g., first letter) |

+If the content property is not specified, has an invalid value, or has normal or none as a value, then the ::before/::after pseudo-element is not rendered.
+It behaves as if display: none is set.
 ---

 ## ** CSS Combinators (For Element Relationships)**